 Bromethalin causes seizures and muscle tremors that can prove fatal if untreated.
 Cholecalciferol causes calcium buildup in the bloodstream and irreversible kidney failure.
 Zinc phosphide causes toxic gas to be produced in the stomach, leading to bloating.
 This gas is highly toxic to people, who may be exposed if the dog vomits.
 Be sure to call your veterinarian or poison control if your dog has ingested a rodenticide with zinc phosphide.
+DO NOT INDUCE VOMITING AT HOME.

-Corn cob/cellulose-based rodenticides are the least dangerous, but intestinal blockage can result if the pet ingests a large quantity.
+Corn cob/cellulose-based rodenticides are the least dangerous to pets, but intestinal discomfort and blockage can result if the pet ingests a large quantity.